josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🪻_lavender_fields_uk_transplant_legal_overview.md

 ---

 ## 🏮 Footer
-*Legal Overview — If Lavender / Where’s Daddy?
+*🪻 Legal Overview — If Lavender / Where’s Daddy?
 Were Transplanted to the UK*
 is a living node of the **Polaris Protocol**.
 It outlines how UK domestic law would respond to the deployment of AI-targeting or behavioural-risk systems within civilian jurisdiction.

-_Last updated: 2025-10-17_
+_Last updated: 2025-10-20_